Frequently Asked Questions

 Q2.
 How do I check my application status?

-A. When you submit your application online, you will receive a confirmation from the application service.
-Shortly afterwards, you will also receive an email from the college explaining what are the next steps in the admissions process.
+When you submit your application online, you will receive a confirmation from the application service.
+Shortly afterwards, you will also receive an email from the college explaining what the next steps in the admissions process are.

 Q3.
 How do I obtain a paper credit admissions application?